cyc-gh/TADS/README.md

 # TADS
-TADS is a novel dataset for road traffic accident detection from the surveillance perspective， it consists of a total of 259,891 video frames.
+TADS is a novel dataset for road traffic accident detection from the surveillance perspective, it consists of a total of 259,891 video frames.